Information on the DSH preparation course at the University

 - Application period for the winter semester: 1 May to 15 July

-- Please regularly check your emails for new messages regarding your application.
+- You will be able to check the status of your application in the portal by entering your username and password.
+Please regularly check your emails for new messages regarding your application.

 - If you receive an admission letter, it will include further instructions.